ClickCease

 What Are the Legal Requirements for Selling a Property With Asbestos in Alabama?

 In Alabama, sellers must disclose any known asbestos in the property.
-This is part of the state’s real estate disclosure duties to make sure buyers know about environmental hazards.
+This is part of the state’s real estate disclosure duties to ensure buyers know about environmental hazards.
 It’s wise to consult a real estate attorney or agent for specific advice.

 Do I Need to Remove Asbestos Before Selling My Home in Alabama?